Article by CareerGeek, and Ivy Exec contributor.

 The second part of the interview will be centered around technical/management questions.

 - By this time you should have settled in and be slightly more comfortable.

 - The best way to show that you can do the job is to give related examples from your previous work – experience/volunteering/academic life.

-- Using the words teamwork, communication, responsibility, safety, quick learner, etc. boost hormonal secretion in the interviewer’s brain and these words are held onto (not scientifically proven).
+- Using the words teamwork, communication, responsibility, safety, quick learner, etc. boost hormonal secretion in the interviewer’s brain and these words leave an indelible impression (not scientifically proven).

 - It’s also good to have a set way of answering these questions.
-Try and use the STAR technique of answering.
+Try and use the STAR (Situation, Task, Action, Result) framework for answering.

 This is the part where you try and get to know about the job and put forward your sales pitch.
 Yes, do remember this is a sales pitch.
-Whatever the industry sector, everybody wants value for money.
-You have to sell yourself as someone who understands the job, can work in a team, take responsibility, and learn new duties quickly.
+Whatever the industry sector, employers want value for money.
+You have to sell yourself as someone who understands the job, can work on a team, take responsibility, and learn new duties quickly.